Walter E. Craig Distinguished Service Award

-Awarded to the attorney who has manifested adherence to the highest principles and tradition of the legal professional and service to the public in the community in which he lives.
+Awarded to the attorney who has manifested adherence to the highest principles and tradition of the legal profession and service to the public in the community in which he/she lives.

 Awards Acknowledged in conjunction with the Foundation participation in the annual Arizona State Bar Convention.